learn-software-engineering/learn-software-engineering/content/en/software-engineering/0200-sdlc/05-testing.md

 weight: 205
 title: "The Testing phase"
 description: >
   In the rapidly-evolving domain of software development, delivering a product isn't the endpoint, it's a milestone.
 However, before that milestone can be reached, a rigorous evaluation must ensure the software is robust, user-friendly, and aligns with specified requirements.
-The torchbearer of this assessment?
+The torch-bearer of this assessment?
 The testing stage of the Software Development Life Cycle (SDLC).
 Dive with me into this crucial phase and fathom its depth and expanse.
 date: 2023-08-15
 tags: ["Software Engineering", "SDLC", "Testing"]
 ---